sabi-h/qpyr/README.md

 # QR Code Encoder
 Python library for generating QR Codes written with emphasis on readability.
-Ideal for learning because of code readability, however the future goal is to make it production ready.
+Ideal for learning because of code readability, however the future goal is to make it production ready 🚀🚀🚀